opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 Here is a recommended MQTT topic path pattern hierarchy for easy categorisation and browsing.

-MQTT Topic Path Patterns should follow a recommended hierarchy.
+MQTT topic path pattern should follow a recommended hierarchy.
 This is recommended but not enforced.
 Using a hierarchy, allows easier subscribing of all children topics under a category.

 ```
 Topic Path: {agency}-{client_id}/{category}/{sub-category}/{deviceId}